 “That’s great.
 I’ll wave to you when I see you in the stands.”

 Heather laughed.
 “As if you’ll be able to pick me out of the crowd.”

 “I’m not sure there’ll be a crowd,” I said.
-“I think that the freshman games don’t get a very big crowd.”
+“I think the freshman games don’t get a very big crowd.”